hbctraining/Intro-to-R/lessons/07_ggplot2.md

 * lines (`geom_line`, for time series, trend lines, etc)
 * boxplot (`geom_boxplot`, for, well, boxplots!)

-For a more exhaustive list on all possible geometric objects and when to use them check out [Hadley Wickham's RPubs](http://rpubs.com/hadley/ggplot2-layers).
+For a more exhaustive list on all possible geometric objects and when to use them check out [Hadley Wickham's RPubs](http://rpubs.com/hadley/ggplot2-layers) or the [RStudio cheatsheet](https://www.rstudio.com/wp-content/uploads/2016/11/ggplot2-cheatsheet-2.1.pdf).

 A plot **must have at least one `geom`**; there is no upper limit.
 You can add a `geom` to a plot using the `+` operator